sensu/sensu-docs/content/sensu-go/6.4/sensuctl/create-manage-resources.md

 ## Delete resources

-The `sensuctl delete` command allows you to delete resources by reading from STDIN or a flag configured file (`-f`).
+The `sensuctl delete` command allows you to delete resources by reading from stdin or a flag configured file (`-f`).
 The `delete` command accepts Sensu resource definitions in `wrapped-json` and `yaml` formats and uses the same [resource types][3] as `sensuctl create`.
 To be deleted successfully, resources provided to the `delete` command must match the name and namespace of an existing resource.